 The choice of the appeal forum is irrevocable.
-An employee shall be deemed to have exercised his/her option at such time as the employee timely initiates an action under the statutory procedures, or timely files a written grievance at the last (pre-arbitration) step, whichever occurs first.
+An employee shall be deemed to have exercised the employee's option at such time as the employee or the employee's designated representative timely initiates an action under the statutory procedures, or timely files a written grievance at the last (pre-arbitration) step, whichever occurs first.
 Any grievance must be initiated no later than 20 days after the effective date of the action.

-D. Employees shall be entitled to representation in all phases of these procedures.

-E. Indefinite suspensions will be taken in accordance with 5 U.S.C.
+- D. Employees shall be entitled to representation in all phases of these procedures. - E. Indefinite suspensions will be taken in accordance with 5 U.S.C.
 Chapter 75 and 5 C.F.R.
 Part 752.

 Section 8.
-Request for Information
+Requests for Information and Materials Relied Upon

-If requested by the employee or his/her representative, the Agency, in a timely manner, will provide copies of all material including written statements by witnesses relied upon to support the proposal notice.
-In addition, nothing precludes the Union from requesting additional information in accordance with 5 USC 7114(b)(4).
+If requested by the employee or the employee's designated representative, the Agency, in a timely manner, will provide copies of all material, including written statements by witnesses, relied upon to support the proposal notice.
+Nothing precludes the Union from requesting additional information in accordance with 5 USC 7114(b)(4).